E-commerce

 WhatsApp Business

-Preferred channel in some regions: message templates, opt-in, and business hours must be respected.
+Preferred channel in some regions: message templates, opt-in, and business hours to respect.

 Reels and algorithms

-Prioritize retention and sharing: experiment with short formats and a clear but non-aggressive CTA to preserve the native experience.
+Prioritize retention and sharing: experiment with short formats with a clear but non-aggressive CTA to preserve the native experience.

 Facebook Groups

-Thematic communities: volunteer or in-house moderation, anti-spam rules to protect the brand.
+Thematic communities: volunteer or internal moderation, anti-spam rules to protect the brand.

 TikTok, Pinterest, YouTube and short-form formats

-TikTok prioritizes creativity and authenticity; Pinterest visual search intent; YouTube tutorials and long-form proof.
+TikTok favors creativity and authenticity; Pinterest visual search intent; YouTube tutorials and longer-form proof.
 Short formats require strong hooks in the first few seconds and subtitles for muted sound.

 Creative adaptation

-Repurposing a TV ad without mobile reframing often misses impact: rethink framing, text, and pacing.
+Recycling a TV spot without mobile cropping often misses the impact: rethink framing, text, and pacing.

 YouTube SEO